Them (TV series)

-Them is an American horror anthology series, created by Little Marvin and executive produced by Lena Waithe.
-The series stars Deborah Ayorinde, Ashley Thomas, Alison Pill, and Ryan Kwanten and premiered on Amazon Prime Video on April 9, 2021, to mixed reviews.
-A second season, titled Them: The Scare, is in development, with Ayorinde returning from the first season.
+Them is an American horror series, created by Little Marvin and executive produced by Lena Waithe.
+The series stars an ensemble cast, which consists of Deborah Ayorinde, Ashley Thomas, Alison Pill, and Ryan Kwanten in the first season, and Pam Grier, Luke James, Joshua J. Williams and Jeremy Bobb in the second season, with Ayorinde returning in a new lead role.